 Now produced by Pernod-Ricard, Ricard Pastis de Marseille has been a popular alternative to absinthe since 1932.
 Ingredients like star anise, licorice and Provençal herbs give this French liqueur its distinctively herbaceous flavor.

 We like to use Monin Grenadine in our Tomate recipe since Monin uses natural ingredients like pomegranate, cane sugar and orange flower water while eschewing corn syrup and artificial sweeteners.
-If you can’t find Monin Grenadine at your local liquor shop, you can easily buy a bottle on Amazon.

 Although the French word grenade translates to pomegranate, many commercial grenadine producers don’t include pomegranate juice in their syrups.
 As an example, Rose’s Grenadine includes high fructose corn syrup and red dye instead of pomegranates to create its popular grenadine syrup.